-A strong community supporter, Chris is involved with the Maine Bankers Association as well as several local non-profit organizations.
-He has served as past Chair of the Maine Medical Center Board of Trustees, University of Southern Maine Foundation and the United Way of Greater Portland.
-He presently serves as Vice Chair of the University of Maine, Board of Visitors and is a Trustee of Maine Medical Center and MaineHealth.
-Chris was selected as a 2007 laureate and inducted into the Maine Business Hall of Fame.
+A strong community supporter, Chris is involved with the Maine Bankers Association as well as several local nonprofit organizations.
+He has served as past Chair of the Maine Medical Center Board of Trustees, University of Southern Maine Foundation, and the United Way of Greater Portland.
+He presently serves as vice chair of the University of Maine Board of Visitors and is a trustee of Maine Medical Center and MaineHealth.
+Chris was inducted into the Maine Business Hall of Fame in 2007.

 Morris Fisher is President, CBRE/Boulos Asset Management.
 His experience includes real estate development, operations, leasing, and finance.
-In addition to providing strategic real estate advice to clients, he is responsible for directing a property management company with 50 employees and real estate projects under management totaling 4,000,000 square feet of commercial space.
+In addition to providing strategic real estate advice to clients, he is responsible for directing a property management company with 50 employees and real estate projects under management totaling 4 million square feet of commercial space.
 His experience includes the development, marketing, leasing, and sale of major retail, office, and industrial properties in both downtown and suburban locations.

 Robert S. Frank

-Prior to his work at MaineHealth, he was an associate at the Morrison & Forester law firm in San Francisco (1979-82); an assistant attorney general at the Maine Department of Attorney General (1982-1987); an associate and then partner in the law firm Verrill Dana (1987-1995), and a founding member and partner of Harvey & Frank (1995-2009).
-While in private law practice, he represented various hospitals, physician practices and health insurance carriers, the Maine Hospital Association.
-He also served as a visiting lecturer of antitrust law for three terms at The University of Maine Law School (1997-1990), and currently serves as a panel member on the Grievance Commission of the Maine Board of Overseers of the Bar.
+Prior to his work at MaineHealth, he was an associate at the Morrison & Forester law firm in San Francisco (1979-82); an assistant attorney general at the Maine Office of the Attorney General (1982-1987); an associate and then partner in the law firm Verrill Dana (1987-1995); and a founding member and partner of Harvey & Frank (1995-2009).
+While in private law practice, Bob represented various hospitals, physician practices and health insurance carriers, and the Maine Hospital Association.
+He also served as a visiting lecturer of antitrust law for three terms at The University of Maine Law School (1997-2000), and currently serves as a panel member on the Grievance Commission of the Maine Board of Overseers of the Bar.

 Frank H. Frye

-Before joining the firm, he served as Attorney and Assistant Branch Chief, Interpretative Division in the Office of the Chief Counsel of the Internal Revenue Service, Washington, D.C., and practiced with a large law firm in New York City.
+Before joining the firm, he served as Attorney and Assistant Branch Chief, Interpretative Division, in the Office of the Chief Counsel of the Internal Revenue Service, Washington, D.C., and practiced with a large law firm in New York City.
 He has been named one of The Best Lawyers in America for Corporate Law and was selected for inclusion in the New England Super Lawyers for Business/Corporate and Tax.
 Frank also is a past Chair of the Maine State Bar Association Tax Section.

 Heidi N. Hansen

-She chaired the Board Education & Research Committee from 2003-2008 and is a former member of the MMC Clinical Ethics Committee.
-Heidi was a Trustee of MaineHealth in 2009 and currently serves as Chair of the MaineHealth Audit Committee.
+She chaired the Board Education & Research Committee from 2003-2008 continues to serve on that committee.
+She’s a former member of the MMC Clinical Ethics Committee, the Board Finance Committee and the Planning and Program Committee.
+Heidi was a trustee of MaineHealth in 2009 and served on the MaineHealth Audit Committee from 2003-2015, and as chair of the Audit Committee from 2009-2015.
 Her relationship with MMC began as a weekly evening volunteer in the Emergency Department from 1981-1997.